Is your head always racing with thoughts? Are your problems sometimes keeping you up at night?

 This is not a book you read in one sitting.
 It’s a large collection of notes from interviews with over 200 world-class performers.
 Each sharing their wisdom and habits on topics like health, wealth and happiness.

 Of course correlation does not always equal causation.
 Just because one person shares something that works for them, doesn’t mean it will work for you.
 You could do the exact same things that got Donald Trump elected in the exact same order.
 But it surely wouldn’t make you the next president of the United States.
 There’s too many variables involved.

-One cool thing about the book though, is that it because it contains advice from so many different people with so many different lives, you can start to see patterns here and there.
+One cool thing about the book is that because it contains advice from so many different people with so many different lives, you can start to see patterns here and there.
 Like the same 2 or 3 books getting recommended over and over again.
-Or certain habits that just too many people have to still believe it’s coincidence.
+Or certain habits that just too many successful people have for it not to be a coincidence.
 For example, it’s no surprise that 80% of the people in the book meditate on a daily basis.
 If I were to point at one habit that has done the most for my development as a person, it’s that one.
 But there’s also some pretty surprising ones in there.

 One habit that I would’ve never guessed a lot of those people (including the author) credited for their happiness in life was having regular “star therapy sessions”.
 Basically all they did was stare at the stars for 5-10 minutes every night.
 And it significantly improved their mood and general happiness.

 When you first hear this, it sounds either very boring or too good to be true.
 At least it did to me.

 But then I thought back to a period in my life when I was extremely depressed and anxious and refused to take any meds for it.

 One of the things I did whenever I didn’t know what to do with myself, was going for long walks at night.